-- Low water pressure: If you notice that your water pressure is diminishing, it’s possible that it’s due to corrosion in the pipes.
+- Low water pressure: If you notice that your water pressure is diminishing, it may be due to corrosion in the pipes.
 This could be a serious problem, so you’ll want to get it checked out quickly.

 - Leaks: Are you noticing wet spots on your walls or ceilings?
 If one pipe has sprung a leak, chances are there are others in the house that you haven’t noticed yet.

 - Discolored water: If you’re noticing a brown or yellow tinge to your water, you’re probably looking at rust.
-It’s possible that it’s just a rusty hot water tank, but it could be coming from your pipes.
+It may be just a rusty hot water tank, but it could be coming from your pipes.